 Penfield

 Irondequoit Creek passes through three Monroe County Parks, starting just outside Powder Mills Park and then through Ellison Park and Lucien Morin Park on its way to Irondequoit Bay.
 Along the way, it picks up more water from tributaries like Thomas Creek, Mill Creek, and Allen’s Creek.
+My favorite place to enjoy the creek after heavy rains is Channing H. Philbrick (Linear) Park.

 7. Honeoye Creek